Approximating Annual Mean Incoming Solar Radiation: Introduction

 For a rapidly rotating planet, the orbital parameters and the position of the planet do not change substantially during a day, leading to a simplification of distribution by latitude of the annual average insolation.
-In this case, annual average insolation distributionreduces to a function only of the obliquity and latitude \cite{Ward1974, McGehee2012, Dobrovolskis2013} and is given by
+In this case, annual average insolation distribution reduces to a function only of the obliquity ($\beta$) and latitude ($\overline\phi$) \cite{Ward1974, McGehee2012, Dobrovolskis2013} and is given by

-where \(\alpha\) is the latitude, \(\beta\) is the obliquity, and \(\gamma\) is the longitude.
-Since the latitude is measured up and down from the equator, we have \(-\pi/2 \le \alpha \le \pi/2\), while, since obliquity is the angle between the angular momentum vector of the planetary orbit and the angular momentum vector of the planetary spin, we have \(0 \le \beta \le \pi\).
+where \(\gamma\) is the longitude.
+Since the latitude is measured up and down from the equator, we have \(-\pi/2 \le \overline\phi \le \pi/2\), while, since obliquity is the angle between the angular momentum vector of the planetary orbit and the angular momentum vector of the planetary spin, we have \(0 \le \beta \le \pi\).

-For each fixed obliquity \(\beta\), \(s(\alpha,\beta)\) is the distribution of insolation across the surface of the planet, so the annual average insolation at latitude \(\alpha\) is given by
+For each fixed obliquity \(\beta\), \(s(\overline\phi,\beta)\) is the distribution of insolation across the surface of the planet, so the annual average insolation at latitude \(\overline\phi\) is given by

-In this paper, we derive an infinite series representation of the function $s(\alpha,\beta)$ in terms of Legendre polynomials (Theorem \ref{Thm-Main}).
-Truncating this series gives a polynomial approximation for the insolation function, allowing for faster computation of the values by avoiding the numerical approximation of the integral.
-A quadratic approximation of $s$ for the Earth's obliquity has been used extensively \cite{Abbot,Barry2017,McGehee2012,McGehee2013,Walsh,Widiasih2014}.
+We derive an infinite series representation of the function $s(\overline\phi,\beta)$ in terms of Legendre polynomials (Theorem \ref{Thm-Main}).
+Truncating this series gives a polynomial approximation for the insolation function, allowing for faster computation of the insolation while also avoiding the numerical approximation of the integral.
+A quadratic approximation of $s$ for the Earth's obliquity has been used extensively (e.g. \cite{Abbot2011,Barry2017,McGehee2012,McGehee2014,Walsh2015,Widiasih2013}).
 However, for other planets, a quadratic approximation fails to capture the qualitative behavior of the insolation as a function of latitude.
-In a previous paper \cite{Nadeau2017}, the authors introduced a sixth order polynomial approximation and showed that it captures the characteristics of Pluto's insolation.
-Here we generalize that approximation and place it on a firm mathematical foundation using classical results about spherical harmonics.
+In a previous paper \cite{Nadeau2017}, Nadeau and McGehee introduced a sixth order polynomial approximation and showed that it captures the characteristics of Pluto's insolation.
+Here that result is generalized and placed on a firm mathematical foundation using classical results about spherical harmonics.

-In modeling studies, it is usually most appropriate to take sine of the latitude instead of latitude.
-Sine of latitude is used so that the infinitesimal $dy=\cos\theta d\theta$ is proportional to the area of the latitudinal strip parallel to $y$.
+In modeling studies, it is usually most appropriate to take sine of the latitude instead of latitude so that the infinitesimal $d\eta=\cos\overline\phi d\overline\phi$ is proportional to the area of the latitudinal strip parallel to $\overline\phi$.
 Taking cosine of obliquity makes $s$ symmetric in sine of the latitude ($\eta$) and cosine of obliquity ($\zeta$):

 The Legendre polynomials \(P_i(x), i = 0,1,2,\ldots ,\) form a complete orthogonal set in the space \(L^2([-1,1])\) with the properties \(P_i\) has degree \(i\) and \(P_i(1)=1\) \cite{BatemanII}.
 Therefore, the products \(P_{i,j}(x,y) = P_i(x)P_j(y)\) form a complete orthogonal set in the space \(L^2([-1,1]\times[-1,1])\).
 Thus we can write